-- Daily food: 2.8g
+Daily food: 2.8g

-- Daily water intake: 1.5ml
+Daily water intake: 1.5ml

 What Are Mice?

-Found throughout the world mice are considered pests of both economic and medical importance because of the damage they inflict on food stocks, and because some of the diseases they carry are transmittable to humans.
+many mouse species are considered pests of both economic and medical importance because of the damage they inflict on food stocks, and because some of the diseases they carry are transmittable to humans.

-The only good news here is that mice can usually be controlled easily when we apply the right mix of pest management approaches.
+The only good news is that mouse control problems will be settled fairly easily if we apply the right mix of pest management approaches.

-How Many Kinds of Mouse Are There?
+What Kinds of Mouse Are There In Bristol?